hackerb9/hyphenate/README.md

 If you don't have the dictionaries, you can install them on most Debian derivatives like so:

-	apt install hyphen-en-us libhyphen0
+	apt install hyphen-en-us

-Note that if you have libreoffice installed on your machine, you already have the necessary hyphenation dictionaries and libraries.

 You can see what dictionaries you have installed on your computer by checking `/usr/share/hyphen/`.
+If you have LibreOffice installed on your machine, you already have the necessary hyphenation dictionaries and libraries.

 ### Alternate language dictionaries are available.

+You can install the hyphenation patterns for whatever language you prefer, from Afrikaans to Zulu.
+For example, for German:

+    apt install hyphen-de

-If you have your computer set up for a different locale (e.g., LANG="de_DE"), this program should automatically look for the correct hyphenation dictionary.
+If you have your computer set up for a different locale (e.g., `LANG="de_DE"`), this program should automatically look for the correct hyphenation dictionary.
 However, this has not been tested by a real user.
 If it doesn't work, please file a bug report.